 In the evening, enjoy a traditional dinner and overnight stay with the friendly monks in the monastery.
 Accommodation is basic on this tour but it is a unique experience.

 After breakfast, resume trekking through the mountains of Shan State.
 Then walk for around an hour and a half passing several villages and old wooden monasteries, breaking for lunch at Htun Gone village.

 Continue trekking in the afternoon through a stunning area inhabited by farmers and hill tribes for around three and a half hours.
-Arrive at the end of the day in Htee Taing village for dinner and overnight at the beautiful wooden Htee Taing Monastery that is also used as a school for young novices.
+At the end of the day, arrive in Htee Taing village for dinner and overnight at the beautiful wooden Htee Taing Monastery, which is also used as a school for young novices.